sdpjswl/ASJCoreDataOperation/README.md

 }
 ```

-The `note` object has information of all modifications.
+The `note` object has information of all modifications made to the managed objects.
 There can be issues however when merging data between two `moc`s and conflicts may arise.
 So, you must provide a `mergePolicy` so that `CoreData` knows how to resolve them.

 ```objc
 privateMoc.mergePolicy = NSMergeByPropertyObjectTrumpMergePolicy;